 In next week’s blog I’ll cover the reasons why footsoreness, mild laminitis, or low grade laminitis – call it what you will, happens in the first place.

 If you need to make your horse’s hooves more comfortable FAST, then I recommend therapeutic pads.
-If you want to know more about them, download the Hoof Geek Guide: Fitting Therapeutic Pads
+If you want to know more about them, there’s a guide for using and fitting therapeutic pads in the free resources of the Hoof Geek Academy

 I’d love to hear what you think in the comments below